xigxog/kubefox/docs/quickstart.md

 images, load them onto the kind cluster, and deploy them to a KubeFox platform.
 The first run might take some time as it needs to download dependencies, but future runs should be much faster.
 Remember, you can add the `--verbose` flag for extra output if you want to see what's going on behind the scenes.
-Note that the platform created earlier might still be initializing, it could take a few minutes for all the pods to be ready.
-But don't worry, future deployments will be much faster.

 ```{ .shell .copy }
 fox publish main --wait 5m